Navigator® Ultra Short Bond Fund

 Beta: Measures a fund’s sensitivity to market movements by comparing a fund’s excess return (over a benchmark) to the market’s excess return.
 By definition, the beta of the market is 1.00.
 For example, a beta that is lower than 1.00 would normally indicate that a fund’s excess return is expected to be above the market’s excess return in a down year and below in an up year.
 However, beta is a measure of historical volatility and cannot predict a fund’s actual volatility.

 Before investing, carefully consider the Fund's investment objectives, risks, charges and expenses.
 Contact 800.766.2264 for a prospectus containing this and other information.
 Read it carefully.

 Clark Capital Management Group, Inc. and Northern Lights Distributors, LLC are not affiliated.

-The views provided on this Web site are intended to provide the investor with an introduction to Clark Capital Management Group and its investment strategies and the Navigator Duration Neutral Bond Fund.
-Nothing on this website should be construed as a solicitation or offer, or recommendation, to buy or sell any security, or as an offer to provide advisory services by Clark Capital Management Group in any jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.
+The views provided on this Web site are intended to provide the investor with an introduction to Clark Capital Management Group, Inc. and its investment strategies and the Navigator Ultra Short Bond Fund.
+Nothing on this website should be construed as a solicitation or offer, or recommendation, to buy or sell any security, or as an offer to provide advisory services by Clark Capital Management Group, Inc. in any jurisdiction in which such solicitation or offer would be unlawful under the securities laws of such jurisdiction.
 Information on this website is intended only for United States citizens and residents.
 Nothing contained on this website constitutes investment, legal, tax or other advice, nor should be relied upon in making an investment or other decision.
 You should obtain relevant and specific professional advice before making any investment decision.
-Shares in the Navigator Duration Neutral Bond Fund are offered by prospectus only.
+Shares in the Navigator Ultra Short Bond Fund are offered by prospectus only.